-- Glue resist snowmen and snowflakes
+- Glue Resist Snowmen and Snowflakes

-- Art for Kids:: Glue resist (spiderwebs and jack-o-lanterns)
+- Art for Kids: Glue resist (spiderwebs and jack-o-lanterns)

 Rubber cement and masking fluid are the ultimate resist materials, but a bit less kid friendly.

 How about you?
 What are your favorite watercolor resist techniques?
-Do you know any others?

-Pin It For Later
+Pin It for Later